Emma Canning: Career

 war drama Masters of the Air, and Kathleen in Disney+ historical drama series Say Nothing set in Northern Ireland during The Troubles.
 She also has a role in action thriller television series Citadel: Honey Bunny.
-She played the younger version of Elsa Lombardi (played by Emily Mortimer) in Apple TV+ World War Two set, biographical fashion drama The New Look which centres on the fashion houses of Coco Chanel and Christian Dior.
+She played the younger version of Elsa Lombardi (played by Emily Mortimer) in Apple TV+ World War Two biographical fashion drama The New Look which centres on the fashion houses of Coco Chanel and Christian Dior.

 In late 2024, she appeared as Young Tula in fantasy drama series adaptation Dune: Prophecy, playing the younger version of the character Tula Harkonnen, played by Olivia Williams.
-In 2025, she will be seen in the film The History of Sound alongside Paul Mescal and Josh O'Connor, which premieres at the 2025 Cannes Film Festival.
+In 2025, she appeared in the film The History of Sound, which was nominated for the Palme d'Or prize at the 2025 Cannes Film Festival.

+In 2026, Canning appeared as a teenage Greta in How to Get to Heaven from Belfast.